 You can use the Qt Creator text and code editors with your favorite color scheme that defines how to highlight code elements and which background color to use.
 You can select one of the predefined color schemes or create custom ones.
 The color schemes apply to highlighting C++ files, QML files, and generic files.

 To change the color scheme, select Edit > Preferences > Text Editor > Fonts & Color.

 For more information, see Defining Color Schemes.

 To download and use highlight definition files, select Edit > Preferences > Text Editor > Generic Highlighter.

 For more information, see Generic Highlighting.

 As you write code, Qt Creator suggests properties, IDs, and code snippets to complete the code.
-It provides a list of context-sensitive suggestions to the statement currently under your cursor.
+It lists context-sensitive suggestions for the statement currently under your cursor.
 You can add, modify, and remove snippets in the snippet editor.